Jenelle S. Miller, Ed.D.

 Dr. Jenelle Miller, Director of Accelerated Academics, Inc. and Gifted Consultant, is a leader, consultant, and advocate in the field of gifted and talented education with an innovative approach to serving the challenges of high-ability learners who have unique gifts and talents.
 Dr. Miller received her Bachelor of Fine Arts degree in Classical Ballet, her Master of Education degree in Curriculum and Instruction, and her Doctor of Education degree in Administrator Leadership for Teaching and Learning.
 She has been a certified teacher of gifted students in both California and Iowa for more than 20 years.
 Dr. Miller provides consultant services to school districts in the San Diego and Imperial Valley areas that are improving or redesigning their gifted education programs.
 She also provides training sessions for teachers and parents of gifted children.
 In addition to teaching, consulting, and advocating for gifted children, Dr. Miller is an Adjunct Lecturer at the Connie Belin & Jacqueline N. Blank International Center in Gifted Education and Talent Development, a part of the College of Education at the University of Iowa, where she provides online professional development instruction for teachers pursuing their talented and gifted endorsement certification.

-Dr. Miller is a member of the Board of Directors of the California Association for the Gifted (CAG) serving as the Parent Representative for the Palomar Region which covers much of Imperial and San Diego Counties.
-She is also a past Board Member of the Iowa Talented and Gifted Association (ITAG) where she served on the Board for 6 years.
-Additionally, she is a member of the National Association for Gifted Children (NAGC) where she maintains cutting-edge knowledge regarding gifted education by attending annual conferences and networking with other specialists and colleagues.
+Dr. Miller is a former member of the Board of Directors of the California Association for the Gifted (CAG) and served for two years as the Parent Representative for the Palomar Region which covers much of Imperial and San Diego Counties.
+In addition, she served as a member of the Board of Directors of the Iowa Talented and Gifted Association (ITAG) for 6 years.
+She has been a member of the National Association for Gifted Children (NAGC) for many years and has maintained cutting-edge knowledge regarding gifted education by attending annual conferences and networking with other specialists and colleagues.

 One of Dr. Miller's passions is in the field of performing arts, and she strongly promotes the importance of including a variety of creative art forms into students' academic experiences.
 She believes that the Arts promote creativity, and creativity leads to innovation.
 Curriculum with an emphasis on science, technology, engineering, art, and math (STEAM) promotes the development of students who are creative, innovative, and ahead of the curve.